MASOOM-BIT/MASOOM-BIT/README.md

 ## Professional Experience
 As a Full Stack Python Developer, I have successfully designed, developed, and deployed various web applications.
 My role involves:
 - Collaborating with clients to understand their requirements and delivering tailored solutions.
-- Developing responsive user interfaces that are both functional and aesthetically pleasing degin.
+- Developing responsive user interfaces that are both functional and aesthetically pleasing.
 - Building robust back-end systems that ensure data integrity and security.

 ## Contact Information